nullibrew/forgeops/config/README.md

 ## Outstanding issues

 * See the am/README.md
 * The fqdn needs to be updated in the embedded AM configuration.
-Use sed or equivalent for now..
+Use sed or equivalent for now.
 * Amster initial import for smoke test config.
 Take from forgeops-init